Actively Recruiting

 You may qualify if you...

-- Able to read, understand, and speak Dutch
+- Able to read, understand, and speak Dutch.

 You will not qualify if you...

-- Had other types of surgery such as Hartmann procedure, abdominoperineal excision, transanal endoscopic microsurgery, or sigmoid resection
+- Had other types of surgery such as Hartmann procedure, abdominoperineal excision, transanal endoscopic microsurgery, or sigmoid resection.

-- Had fecal incontinence before surgery
+- Experienced fecal incontinence before surgery.

-- Have neurological disorders affecting bowel function
+- Have neurological disorders affecting bowel function.

 AI-Screening